maki-recommender/maki-data-updater/README.md

 `MAKI_UpdaterRunEverySeconds`

-**Description:** Delay time between two following data updates.
+**Description:** Delay time (in seconds) between two following data updates.
 A random delay up to 1/4 of this value may be added.

 **Default:** 900